tsundoku/CCNAnotes/README.md

 TCP and UDP

 **3. Network**
-can route by IP address
+can forward based on IP address
 ICMP (ping)

 **2. Data link**
-can route by MAC address
+can forwad based on MAC address

 **1. Physical**
 physics, electrical signals